Requirements for Implementation of a Data Lake in AWS

 Only principals that are granted matching LF-tags can access the resources.
 LF-tags also reduce the number of grant operations to m+n, from m*n

-if you have resources and n principals.
+if you have m resources and n principals.
 The overhead of LF-tags pays off if you have 3 or more resources to manage.

 Working with LF-tag based permissions allows for maximum separation of concerns between team members and therefore adherence to strict security standards: e.g., a chief information officer (CIO) can define the ontology of LF-tags, a data engineer can assign the tags to various catalog resources and IAM roles, while a human resources’ (HR) application for employee onboarding creates IAM accounts (or single sign-on (SSO) principals) in specific groups with access to said IAM roles.